pkuzan/aws-basics/lab/aws-basics.md

 the deployment lifecycle.

 In the appspec directory, create a file named appspec.yml and copy the contents below.
+Remember this is a YAML file, be careful about indentation!
 ```
 version: 0.0
 os: linux